; Advocacy - Homelessness Support and Accommodation Services - City of Wanneroo

 What do we need?

-People in the City of Wanneroo (the City) who are experiencing homelessness have access to immediate support services in place, and access to local crisis and short-medium term accommodation with wrap-around support services to enable transition to a safe and secure home.
+People in the City of Wanneroo (the City) who are experiencing homelessness have access to immediate support services in place, and access to local crisis and short-medium term accommodation with culturally appropriate wrap-around support services to enable transition to a safe and secure home.
 Specifically, what is required is State and/or Federal funding to establish, operate and maintain within the City of Wanneroo:

 • A fully funded, ongoing assertive outreach service that meets the level of demand.